psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 The OpihiExarata manual mode software groups sequential images as belonging to a set of observations of a single target.
-In order to tell the software what target/asteroid you are observing you need to provide it.
+In order to tell the software what target/asteroid you are observing you need to provide its name.

 Use the :guilabel:`New Target` button, it will open a small prompt for you to enter the name of the asteroid/target you are observing.
 From this point on, all images loaded (either manually or automatically fetched) will be assumed to be of the target you provided (until you change it by clicking the button again).

 .. note::
     If you are observing an asteroid, this target name should also be the name